Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     printf("Error: y ic equal to 0\n");
 ```

-This example illustrates the value of braces; `if` we’d used them in the original `if` statement, we wouldn’t have gotten into this situation in the first place.
+This example illustrates the value of braces; `if` we'd used them in the original `if` statement, we wouldn't have gotten into this situation in the first place.

 ### 5.2.6 Conditional Expressions

-C’s `if` statement allows a program to perform one of two actions depending on the value of a condition, C also provides an *operator* that allows an expression to produce one of two *values* depending on the value of a condition.
+C's `if` statement allows a program to perform one of two actions depending on the value of a condition, C also provides an *operator* that allows an expression to produce one of two *values* depending on the value of a condition.

 The ***conditional operator*** consists of two symbols (`?` and `:`), which must be used together in the following way: